Search the Health Library

 Retiree dental is offered through COBRA for 18 months.
 It is also offered through MetLife, who has two dental plans for retirees and dependents.
 Both plans include access to a comprehensive network of dentists across the country.

 Gearing up for retirement?
 Our “Countdown to Retirement” checklist will guide you through the steps you need to take in the 12 months prior to retirement.
-See the checklist under Preparing for Retirement.
+See the list.